 The previous results are based on variation in location choices regardless of the specific firm that produces each fridge model.
-Column (5) reassesses the impact of income per head on quality specialization by exploiting variation only within brands via the inclusion of brand fixed effects.
+In Columns (5)-(8), we reassess the impact of income per head on quality specialization by exploiting variation only within brands, via the inclusion of brand fixed effects.
 This set of dummies controls for the possibility that brands differ in terms of their average quality of production, and they ex-ante choose specific locations with certain levels of income per head accordingly.
-Comparing the estimates between Columns (1) and (5), the coefficient associated with income slightly falls in magnitude after controlling for brand fixed effects, consistent with the idea that brands producing (on average) higher-quality models tend to locate their plants in richer countries.
-However, and most importantly, the correlation between income per head and quality remains positive and highly significant.
-This finding suggests that the home-market effect is still present when we only exploit variation in location choices within firms.
-In other words, the home-market effect driving quality specialization across countries seems to be strong enough that it operates even when considering location choices within multi-product firms.
+A comparison with the previous four columns indicates that our results remain qualitatively intact, with the exception of the estimated coefficient on average log-GDP per head in Column (6), whose p-value marginally exceeds 10%.
+The estimates slightly decrease in magnitude after controlling for brand fixed effects, consistent with the idea that brands producing (on average) higher-quality models tend to locate their plants in richer countries.
+However, and most importantly, the association between income per head and quality generally remains positive and significant.

-Column (6) shows the inclusion of brand fixed effects renders the log of financial development coefficient insignificant.
-This indicates that, while important across firms, difficulties in obtaining local access to credit may mitigated within firms, possibly us-
+This finding suggests that the home-market effect is still present even if we only exploit variation in location choices within firms.
+In other words, the home-market effect driving quality specialization across countries appears to be strong enough such that it holds even when considering location choices within multi-product firms.
+It is worth noting that, as Column (7) shows, the inclusion of brand fixed effects renders the point estimate of the log of financial development insignificant.
+This might indicate that, while important across firms, difficulties in obtaining local access to credit may be mitigated within firms, possibly using financial resources obtained in a centralized fashion (e.g., in the country where the headquarters are located).

-&lt;sup>48Estimates based on Equation (25) are clearly vulnerable to omitted variable bias, even if they are to be interpreted as only capturing partial correlations.
-In particular, ommited variables could correlate with both GDP per capita (or with factor endowments) and with the quality measures, and thereby bias the estimated coefficients in Table 7.
-To check whether the estimates in Table 7 are sensitive to the inclusion of other regressors, Table A.5 in the Appendix reports specifications that incorporate the log of GDP, land area, population density, rule of law index, and a measure of distance between the country of origin averaged across all destinations.
-If, for whatever reason, remote countries of origin relative to destinations have high income per capita, and ship their highest quality products to far away destinations, then omitting distance from the estimation will lead to inconsistent and biased results.
-The table shows that the coefficient on the log of per capita GDP remains positive and statistically significant in all specifications, even when brand fixed effects are included (not reported and available from authors upon request).
+48To assess the robustness of the impact of income per head on quality specialization to other possible omitted factors, Table A.4 in the Appendix reports specifications that incorporate the logs of physical capital, population, land area and a weighted average distance from the country of origin to all possible destinations, as well as a rule of law index.
+Note that if, for whatever reason, remote countries of origin relative to destinations have high income per capita, and ship their highest quality products to faraway destinations, then omitting distance from the estimation will lead to inconsistent and biased results.
+The table shows that the coefficient on the log-GDP per capita remains positive and statistically significant in all specifications.